Howitzer: 20th century

-As heavy field howitzers and light siege howitzers of the late 19th and early 20th centuries used ammunition of the same size and types, there was a marked tendency for the two types to merge.
+As heavy field howitzers and light siege howitzers of the late 19th and early 20th centuries used ammunition of the same size and type, there was a marked tendency for the two types to merge.
 At first, this was largely a matter of the same basic weapon being employed on two different mountings.
 Later, as on-carriage recoil-absorbing systems eliminated many of the advantages that siege platforms had enjoyed over field carriages, the same combination of barrel assembly, recoil mechanism and carriage was used in both roles.

 By the early 20th century, the differences between guns and howitzers were relative, not absolute, and generally recognized as follows: